Starting a Mountain Bike Coaching Business

 1. Is there a need for mountain bike coaching in your community?

 Do your homework, are you part of the community and actively involved with your local club or trail association?
 What can you offer and how can it be different and competitive in your community?
 Competition is good, it will allow you to do your homework and see where you can bring some fresh new ideas to life.

 2. What is your niche?

 Once you have done your research now you need to decide what your business is going to be.
-How to do you see your business?
-Are you going to focus or guided rides or skills sessions?
+How do you see your business?
+Are you going to focus on guided rides or skills sessions?
 Are you going to focus on kids’ programs?
 Or Adults?
 Do you have the skill set or will you need to hire employees?
 These are the questions you will answer when you write your business plan.
 Your business plan will help you answer the tough questions and map out your ideas.

 3. Money, money, money

 Unfortunately, in most cases, you need it to make it.
 The initials costs can add up in the beginning and you need to be prepared for unexpected expenses of running your own business.